duka-e/Site-and-App-Separator/README.md

 To access the Streamlit app: https://site-and-app-separator.streamlit.app/

-A Streamlit web application that automatically classifies a mixed list of websites and mobile app identifiers into:
+This is a web application that automatically classifies a mixed list of websites and mobile app identifiers into:

 - Website URLs
 - iOS App IDs (numeric)